texxasrulez/roundcube-plugin-nextcloud/README.md

 * Place this plugin folder into plugins directory of Roundcube
 * Add nextcloud to $config['plugins'] in your Roundcube config
+* Upload contents of upload_to_nextcloud_apps into your apps directory for Nextcloud and enable plugin within Nextcloud.

 NB: When downloading the plugin from GitHub you will need to create a directory called nextcloud and place the files in there,